teggr/spring-boot-console/README.md

 # spring-boot-console
-Demo project for building a console application with spring boot
+Demo project for building a console application with spring boot.
+Further details are in the [robintegg.com blog](http://robintegg.com)

 ## Debugging in eclipse